AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/read_table_err.png"></center>
 <br>
-Yay errors!
-Many of these may seem a little cryptic at first, but you'll be surprised at how many of them start to make sense pretty quickly with just some time.
-The important part in this one is the end that says "line 1 did not have 22 elements".
+Yay our first error!
+Many error messages may seem a little cryptic at first, but you'll be surprised at how many of them magically start to make sense over time.
+The important part in this one is at the end where it says "line 1 did not have 22 elements", and we know from our exploration in the terminal above that our table should have 8 columns.
 This is a sign there is something up with how R is trying to split each line into columns.

-When there are many things that can vary, (like the settings for how to read in and treat a table), it's important to scan the default parameters of the functions you are using.
-If we look at the help menu for this command with `?read.table`, we find that the default delimiter ("sep" argument) acts on all white space, which includes tabs AND blank spaces.
+If we take a look at the help menu for this function with `?read.table`, and scan for anything about specifing the delimiter, we can find the argument "sep".
+And it seems that by default the "sep" argument is set to act on all white space, which includes tabs AND blank spaces:

 <center><img src="{{ site.url }}/images/read_table_help_sep.png"></center>
 <br>

-If we switch back to our terminal and look at our gene_annotations.txt file `less -S gene_annotations.txt`, we see that it is tab-delimited, but there are also spaces within the KO and COG annotation columns.
+If we switch back to our terminal and look at our gene_annotations.txt file again with `less -S gene_annotations.txt`, we see that in addition to it being tab-delimited, there are also spaces within the KO and COG annotation columns.

 <center><img src="{{ site.url }}/images/terminal_table_less.png"></center>
 <br>
+So `read.table()` by default is making a new column everywhere there is a space, and then coming back to us and saying "Hey, your first line doesn't have all the columns it should have based on the rest of your file.
+Get lost."

-With the default settings of `read.table()`, R is trying to split columns on blank spaces as well as tabs, this is causing the error we saw as it leads to rows with different numbers of columns.
-Let's try running the command again, but this time specifying the delimiter should only be tabs (tab characters are specified with an backslash followed by a t: `\t`.
+Let's try running the command again, but this time specifying the delimiter should only be tabs (tab characters are specified with an backslash followed by a "t" like so: `\t`.

 ```R
 gene_annotations_tab <- read.table("gene_annotations.txt", sep="\t")